 With the Candidate Email Verification feature, administrators can choose to require candidates to verify their email address before gaining access to sensitive application materials via My Profile on the career site.
-Verification is performed when the candidate clicks a verification link in a system-generated email that is automatically sent when they create their account.
+Verification is performed when the candidate clicks a verification link in a system-generated email that is automatically sent when they create their account on the career site.
 The link opens the career site, where a message appears indicating whether the verification was successful.
 From here, candidates can quickly access the job search page and their My Profile page.

 Note: The email that is sent to the candidate is not customizable.
 This is a system-generated email.
 In order for the email to fire, a default "from" email address must be present in a backend setting.
 The backend setting can be configured by contacting Global Product Support.

 Karen is a Recruiting Admin at Acme.
 She wants to ensure her candidates' application data is secure, so she enables the Candidate Email Verification functionality on her portal.

 Tim applies for a job on the Acme career site.
 Upon completing his application, Tim has the option to create a profile.
 Tim chooses to create a profile, and after entering the required information he sees a message letting him know that an email has been sent to him so he can verify his email address.
 Tim receives the email, clicks the link inside it, and is taken to a verification page.
 Tim sees a message letting him know his email has been successfully verified, and he can now access his profile.
 Tim reviews his profile and sees his application information.

 However, you can disable this feature if the redirect to Manage Candidates impedes your recruiting practices.
 When disabled, clicking the Applicants count from the Manage Requisitions page in Production and Pilot portals will open Manage Applicants instead of Manage Candidates.